-High asset divorce cases can be complicated: How do we sort all this out?
+High asset divorce cases are complicated: How do we sort all this out?

 In high asset cases, there are always challenges in gathering financial data and analyzing possible outcomes.
 In addition to valuing assets like homes, commercial real estate and stock portfolios, you must consider the value of stock options, stock grants, intellectual property, and businesses or professional practices.
 You must also take into consideration the possible tax consequences of various property distribution scenarios.
 And then there are valuable pieces of personal property such as art or other collections.
 Gathering this information and determining the best way to divide and distribute your assets almost always requires experts from various disciplines.